 |Moderate to Severe Impairment||≤ 30 mL/min||2.5 mg|

-Children > 1 month: The usual recommended starting dose is 0.08 mg/kg (up to 5 mg) once daily.
-Dosage should be adjusted according to blood pressure response.
+The usual recommended starting dose is 0.08 mg/kg (up to 5 mg) once daily.
+Adjust dose based on blood pressure response.
 Doses above 0.58 mg/kg (or in excess of 40 mg) have not been studied in pediatric patients [see CLINICAL PHARMACOLOGY].

-EPANED is not recommended in neonates and in pediatric patients with glomerular filtration rate < 30 mL/min/1.73 m², as no data are available.
+EPANED is not recommended in neonates (i.e., infants 1 month of age or less), preterm infants who have not reached a corrected post-conceptual age of 44 weeks, and in pediatric patients with glomerular filtration rate < 30 mL/min/1.73 m².

 Dosage Forms And Strengths